Majuro, Marshall Islands

 - Activities:

-- Budget: Free or low-cost activities like beachcombing, snorkeling
+- Budget: Free activities like beachcombing, hiking, or visiting local markets.

 Money-Saving Tips: